Congratulations on graduating from the University of St. Thomas!

-Once you graduate or leave the university you will lose all access to any service which requires a username and password (i.e. email, Blackboard, library databases, Office365, use of the computer labs).
+Once expired, you will lose all access to any service which requires a username and password (i.e. email, Blackboard, library databases, Office365, use of the computer labs).
 All files, e-mail messages and contacts stored on the server will be permanently deleted.

 Use the checklist below to ensure you are prepared for making the transition out of St. Thomas.

 You won't be logging into your account as frequently as an alumni, but you will need to access it for Murphy Online to view your unofficial transcript and access any tax forms.

 Setup security questions now so that if you need to reset your password you will be back into your account in no time.